 When to File

 There are a couple different circumstances under which a Notice of Disagreement ought to be filed.
 The most common one is when the VA has denied your claim for service-connection.
 However, there are other grounds for an appeal.
 In the event you have been granted service connection, it is important to review whether you have received a proper rating and effective date.
 Both instances are just as crucial to appeal as an outright denial to prevent you from missing out on benefits you are entitled to.
 For each condition that you wish to appeal, you can clarify with the VA on which issue you are in disagreement with so that they review accordingly.
 When filing a Notice of Disagreement, you also need to select the Traditional Process or Decision Review Officer (DRO) Process.
-Our firm typically will request the DRO process but you can find a comparison and explanation of each here.
+Our firm typically will request the DRO process.

 Rating Decision or a Statement of the Case

 Once an appeal has been filed and reviewed under the selected process, the VA will either issue a new Rating Decision or a Statement of the Case.
 Ideally, you will receive a new Rating Decision granting part or all of your appeal.
 But if the VA decides to uphold their original decision, they will issue a Statement of the Case (SOC).
 The SOC explains why they are upholding their original decision after reviewing your appeal.
 It is to provide you with an understanding so that if you wish to continue your appeal to the Board of Veterans Appeals, you are prepared to do so.
 In the event an SOC is issued and you decide to continue your appeal, a VA Form 9 must be filed within 60 days.

 The Board of Veterans Appeals